tyrannosaurusjames/naut-cli/README.md

 Or you can clone this repository and build the phar yourself by following the instructions in the Build section below.

+## Configuration

+naut-cli can be configured in two ways.

+1. By creating a `.naut.env` file in the users home directory (generated with the `naut-cli configure` command)
+2. By setting the required environment variables before running any naut-cli commands

+### Required environment variables

+If you are not going to use a `.naut.env` file in your home directory, these environment variables must be set:

+- `NAUT_URL`: the URL of the deploynaut instances
+- `NAUT_USERNAME`: your deploynaut username
+- `NAUT_TOKEN`: your deploynaut API token

 ## Usage

 There are a few different commands that can be run.

 ### Configure

-naut-cli relies on a configuration file existing in your home directory.
+naut-cli can be configured by placing a `.naut.env` file in your home directory.

-You can create this by running:
+You can create this file interactively by running:

     php naut-cli.phar configure